queryluke/masseffect-5e-data/data/rules/weapons.md

 The [Weapons List](/phb/weapons) shows the available weapons, their price and weight, the damage they deal when they hit, and any special properties they possess.
 Every weapon is classified as either melee or ranged.
-A melee weapon is used to attack a target within 2 meters of you, whereas a ranged weapon is used to attack a target at a distance.
+A melee weapon is used to attack a target within <me-distance length="5" /> of you, whereas a ranged weapon is used to attack a target at a distance.